Zielon/3DScanning/Project/README.md

 ### RGB-D Sensor

 First, the driver of the ASUS Xion Pro sensor must be installed.
 The driver is found automatically in Windows.
 As a result, an application XtionCenter is installed.
-This application provides examples and games using the * ASUS Xion Pro *.
+This application provides examples and games using the ASUS Xion Pro.
 Second, OpenNI 2 must be installed.
 OpenNI 2 website includes a Windows installer.
 OpenNI 2 also provides some samples.
 Finally, the file *XnPlatform.h* must be changed in order to use OpenNI 2 library on Visual Studio 2017.
 The line 58 should be commented out.

 #error Xiron Platform Abstraction Layer - Win32 - Microsoft Visual Studio versions above 2010 (10.0) are not supported!